viktorvsk/saltivka/docs/ARCHITECTURE.md

 * Connection was manually closed from admin UI

 ### Redis
-Tested against Redis v7 and [RedisStack](https://redis.io/docs/about/about-stack/).
-RedisStack will be a preferable way to go since more of its features will be used in future
+Currently [RedisStack](https://redis.io/docs/about/about-stack/) of version 6.2.6 is used because there are plans to use RedisGraph.
+However, in future it is planned to use multiple different Redis instances for different components.
+One Redis for Sidekiq (background jobs) — which will have the strongest persistence possible.
+One for handling Pub/Sub without persistence aiming for the best throughput.
+One for websocket connection business logic with a mixed performance/persitence ration goals.
+One for caching solely etc.
 Redis is utilized heavily here.
-2 main use-cases are:
+3 main use-cases are:
 1. Pub/Sub handler
+2. Websocket connection business logic
 2. Background jobs

 But it is also responsible to handle various data structures i.e. expiration keys and rate limiting sorted sets etc.